Skip to content

 Option 1: Share Sale to Remaining Shareholders

 When you, as the exiting shareholder, sell your shares to other shareholders, you engage in a share sale transaction.
+It involves the transfer of shares from one shareholder to another for payment.
 This action increases the overall shareholding of the buying shareholder(s) according to the number of shares they acquire.
 Consequently, your number of shares decreases (in the case of a sell-down), or you cease to be a shareholder altogether (in the case of a total sell-off).

 Price, Purchase and Market Value